dtransposed/Lagrange/_posts/2019-08-12-Action-Recognition-Attention.md

 This dataset is composed of 6766 videoclips from various sources and has 51 action classes.

 For the purpose of my implementation, for every video in the dataset I extract every second frame, thus reducing the sampling rate from the original 30fps to 15fps.
-Then I split each video into multiple groups of 30 frames.I follow the first train/test split proposed by the authors of the dataset, so in the end I use 3570 videos for training, 1130 for validation and 400 for testing.
+Then I split each video into multiple groups of 30 frames.
+I follow the first train/test split proposed by the authors of the dataset, so in the end I use 3570 videos for training, 1130 for validation and 400 for testing.

 ### Implementation details